The Queensland Building and Construction Commission (QBCC) sent an email last Friday outlining changes to the law.

 - A claim under this insurance only happens if the original licenses contractor does not fix defective work.

 - In this case, the QBCC can fine, suspend or cancel this license – so usually the contractor will comply to avoid this happening.

-If you have any questions please feel free to contact our office anytime.
+If you have any questions please feel free to contact QPaint anytime.